The 20 Best Melanoma Doctors Near Me

 Offers Telehealth

-Richard Carvajal is an Oncologist in Lake Success, New York.
+Richard Carvajal is an Oncologist practicing medicine in Lake Success, New York.
 Dr. Carvajal is rated as an Elite provider by MediFind in the treatment of Melanoma.
-His top areas of expertise are Metastatic Uveal Melanoma, Uveal Melanoma, Melanoma of the Eye, Melanoma, and Tissue Biopsy.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Metastatic Uveal Melanoma, Uveal Melanoma, Melanoma of the Eye, Melanoma, and Tissue Biopsy.
+Dr. Carvajal is board certified in American Board Of Internal Medicine/Medical Oncology.

 Learn about our expert tiers